Dr Deborah Madden

 Lecturer in Hispanic StudiesProfile

-Before joining Lancaster, Deborah was awarded a Leverhulme Trust scholarship to conduct research on sexual violence narratives in Spain (Complutense University of Madrid, 2020-2022) and, as of August 2022, she has collaborated on the transnational Heritages of Hunger project (Radboud University, Netherlands), where her work focalises the imbrication of gender, the politicisation of food, and discourses on hunger in (post-)Francoist Spain.
+Recent and ongoing research projects include: sexual violence narratives and rape culture in Spain, which included a fellowship at the Complutense University of Madrid funded by the Leverhulme Trust (2020-2022); and collaboration on the transnational Heritages of Hunger project (Radboud University, Netherlands; 2020-2025), focalising the imbrication of gender, the politicisation of food, and discourses on hunger in (post-)Civil War and (post-)Francoist Spain.

 Politicising Hunger: Legacies of Famine in (Post-)War Spain